textileio/textile/README.md

 ### Creating a private bucket

-Bucket encryption (AES-CTR + AES-512 HMAC) happens entirely within the Buckets daemon, meaning your data gets encrypted on the way in, and decrypted on the way out.
+Bucket encryption (AES-CTR + AES-512 HMAC) happens entirely within the `buckd`, meaning your data gets encrypted on the way in, and decrypted on the way out.
 This type of encryption has two goals:

 - Obfuscate bucket data / files (the normal goal of encryption)
 - Obfuscate directory structure, which amounts to encrypting [IPLD](https://ipld.io/) nodes and their links.